BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/ugens.md

 (sec-ugens)=
-# UGens
+# Unit Generators

 The defining function of a ``SynthDef``, i.e. the [signal-flow graph (SFG)](https://en.wikipedia.org/wiki/Signal-flow_graph), consists of so called [UGens](https://doc.sccode.org/Classes/UGen.html) (unit generators).
+It is a *unit genertor graph function*.
-They are the smallest building blocks of our sound generation architecture.
+Unit generators are the smallest building blocks of our sound generation architecture.

 ## Definition

-A UGen is a component for the synthesis server, defined in a plug-in, which can receive a number of floating-point inputs (audio- or control-rate signal or constant values) and produce a number of floating-point data outputs, as well as *side effects* such as wrting to the post window, accessing a buffer, or seinding a message over a network.
+A unit generator is a component for the synthesis server, defined in a plug-in, which can receive a number of floating-point inputs (audio- or control-rate signal or constant values) and produce a number of floating-point data outputs, as well as *side effects* such as wrting to the post window, accessing a buffer, or seinding a message over a network.
-The server can incorporate the UGen into a synthesis graph, passing data from one UGen to another.
+The server can incorporate the unit generators into a synthesis graph, passing data from one unit generator to another.

 ```{figure} ../../figs/supercollider/ugens/sfg-example.png
 ---